 So if you’re trying to figure out how to calculate the value of email marketing for your company, you've come to the right place.

-Call 888-601-5359 to speak with a strategist about email marketing plans from WebFX, or keep reading to learn more about the factors you need to consider when evaluating the impact email has on your company's marketing strategy.
+Request a free quote or call us at888-601-5359 to speak with a strategist about email marketing plans from WebFX, or keep reading to learn more about the factors you need to consider when evaluating the impact email has on your company's marketing strategy.

 1. Add up your costs